microsoft/vscode-docs/docs/languages/polyglot.md

 ## Features Requests & Features

-Polyglot Notebooks are powered by .NET Interactive and you can provide feedback and enter issues on the [.NET Interactive GitHub repository](https://github.com/dotnet/interactive/issues).
+The Polyglot Notebooks extension is powered by .NET Interactive and you can provide feedback and enter issues on the [.NET Interactive GitHub repository](https://github.com/dotnet/interactive/issues).